dceejay/RedMap/README.md

 ### Updates

+- v1.5.25 - Add button command to allow user to add and remove buttons
-- v1.5.24 - ensure hiderightclick does do that, and popup always has close button.
+- v1.5.24 - Ensure hiderightclick does do that, and popup always has close button.
 Issue #69, #70
 - v1.5.23 - Let icon support use of emoji specified as :emoji name:
 - v1.5.22 - Slight adjust to label positions for default map marker icon.
 Add .lineColor for bearing lines
 - v1.5.21 - Add .label option to display permanent label.
 Clean up some excess debug logging